Smarter people are more likely to drink alcohol daily, research finds.

 Better educated people are also more likely to have a drinking problem.

-Better grades in school at the age of just 5-years-old predict greater intake of alcohol many decades later.
+Higher grades in school at the age of just 5-years-old predict greater intake of alcohol many decades later.

 Among women, there is an especially strong link between alcohol consumption and being highly educated.